Joybubbles

+Early life

+Joybubbles was born Josef Carl Engressia Jr. in Richmond, Virginia to Joe Sr. and Esther.
+He had a younger sister, Toni, who is also blind.
+The Engressia family moved often.
+Joybubbles grew up all over the East Coast, including an apartment in Richmond where he developed his phreaking skills, briefly in Saugus, Massachusetts and all around Florida, including Fort Lauderdale, Florida, Pompano Beach, Florida, and finally Miami, Florida.
+Joybubbles had good relationships with his mom and sister, but his father was abusive.

+In his youth, Joybubbles had a unique interest in textures and sounds, including Jell-O, shower curtains, the telephone, and whistling, which he would develop a talent for.

 Whistler

-As a five-year-old, Joybubbles discovered he could dial phone numbers by clicking the hang-up switch rapidly ("tapping"), and at the age of 7 he accidentally discovered that whistling at certain frequencies could activate phone switches.
+As a five-year-old, Joybubbles discovered he could dial phone numbers by clicking the hang-up switch rapidly ("tapping").
+At the age of seven, he was idly whistling along to clicks while on the phone, he accidentally discovered that at certain frequencies, he could activate phone switches.

 A student at the University of South Florida in the late 1960s, he was given the nickname "Whistler" due to his ability to place free long-distance phone calls by whistling the proper tones with his mouth.
 After a Canadian operator reported him for selling such calls for $1 at the university, he was suspended and fined $25 but soon reinstated.
-He later graduated with a degree in philosophy and moved to Tennessee.
+He graduated with a degree in philosophy and moved to Tennessee.